lynx41/axum-yew-web/README.md

 (All development was tested only in Linux env, which mean idk if this repo would work under Windows/Mac or other Unix systems)

-* for backend I use Rust framework - Axum.
+* for backend I use Rust framework - Axum (242 dependencies - Mar 27 2024).
-* for frontend I use Rust framework - Yew.
+* for frontend I use Rust framework - Yew (326 dependencies - Mar 27 2024).

 ![Home Page](/images/preview.png)
 <p align="center">